JakubIllner/jakubillner.github.io/_posts/2024-04-12-adw-fast-ingest.markdown

 This approach inserts the whole array of rows in a single call, using the Oracle Database array interface.
 Data is committed after the array insert.
-Compared to the previous option, this method significantly reduces the network round-trips between the client and Oracle Database.
+Compared to the previous option, this method significantly reduces generated redo and the network round-trips between the client and Oracle Database.

 Note that to use the array interface in Python, it is necessary to use `executemany()` instead of `execute()`.